Best Grill Tools of 2021

-But the tools themselves are not high-quality and have notably short handles measuring just under 15 inches.
-They are stainless steel, but the construction is lightweight and flimsy, and the flat neck of the utensils bends out of place rather than flexing and snapping back to its proper position.
-Though fitting of the theme, the grill scrubber is designed with ineffective bamboo tines.
+But the tools themselves are not high-quality and have notably short handles, measuring just under 15 inches.
+The stainless steel is lightweight and flimsy, and the flat neck of the utensils bends out of place, rather than flexing and snapping back to its proper position.
+Though it fits with the theme of this set, the grill scrubber is designed with bamboo tines that are completely ineffective.
 Most unfortunately, after only two uses, the head of our spatula was so loose in its handle that it actually wobbled back and forth.
-Rather than quality construction, these tools are highlighted by appearance.
+These tools are highlighted in appearance rather than quality construction.

 Tools Included: Tongs (locking), spatula, grill brush (bamboo scrubber), basting brush, 4 skewers, 4 bamboo corn cob holders

-Despite their oversized design, the handles on this set are not particularly long, measuring just over 15 inches — with the exception of the spatula, which oddly measures 16.5 inches.
-We worry most about the composite handles that are likely to discolor — or worse, crack and break — especially if they are neglected and left to the elements while hanging on the grill.
-But if your team comes first, there is no other way to better show off your team pride while grilling.
+Despite their oversized design, the 15-inch handles on this set are not particularly long — with the exception of the spatula, which oddly measures 16.5 inches.
+We worry most about the durability of the composite handles, which are likely to discolor — or worse, crack and break — especially if they are exposed to sun and rain while hanging on the grill.
+But if your team comes first, then there is no better way to show off your pride while grilling.